Sustainability Strategies for Community Health Care Worker Programs

-Implementing Sustainable Payment Models
+Sustainable Payment Models

-Public and private payers may support CHW programs using traditional payment models (such as fee-for-service) or alternative payment models.
-In traditional payment models, CHWs are billable providers and organizations receive reimbursement from payers for eligible services provided by CHWs.
-Alternative payment models offer providers incentives for high-quality care and improved outcomes.
-Providers may use funding from alternative payment models, such as global budgets or shared savings, to invest in CHW services that may help achieve target quality and outcome measures.
-The National Academy for State Health Policy tracks state policies and laws related to CHW financing.
+Both public and private payers may support CHW programs through traditional payment models or alternative payment models.
+In traditional payment models, like fee-for-service, CHWs are billable providers, and organizations receive reimbursement for eligible services provided by CHWs.
+Alternative payment models, like pay-for-performance, incentivize providers to deliver high-quality care and achieve improved outcomes.
+Funding from alternative payment models, such as global budgets or shared savings, can be used to invest in CHW services that help achieve target quality and outcome measures.

 Using State or County Funds